harkor/cotps-automation-extension/README.md

 4. Go to extensions page
 5. Enable developper mode
 6. Click on "Load unpacked"
-7. Select folder off extension
+7. Select folder off the extension
-8. Refresh transaction page
+8. Refresh transactions page on CTOPS website

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.